FAQ – U.S. Climate Corps hosts

 Who are the fellows?

-Climate Corps fellows are top graduate students who are trained by EDF.
-We recruit from leading universities, vet a pool of over 1000 candidates and make custom matches to companies based on areas of expertise and organizational needs.
+All eligible applicants are eligible to work in the U.S. for the summer.
+Every year, we vet a pool of over 1,000 candidates and make custom matches to companies and organizations based on Fellows’ areas of expertise and organizational needs.

 How many companies have hosted a Climate Corps fellow?